Severn Vale | Severn

 The Severn Vale Catchment Partnership work across the Severn Vale to promote and improve the water environment for people and wildlife alike.
 Since 2020 the partnership has been trialling a new approach to project development and focusing on 5 priority areas:

-By trying to focus our effort over the next couple of years on key catchments and areas of work we aim to develop a series of ambitious flagship projects that set out how we can restore functionality at a catchment level, and which can support and help bring in funding for delivery on the ground.
-Whilst the projects will seek to include specific work plans, other works should, and will, be considered when opportunities for improvement arise.
+By trying to focus our effort over the next couple of years on key catchments and areas of work, we aim to develop a series of ambitious flagship projects that set out how we can restore functionality at a catchment level, and which can support and help bring in funding for delivery on the ground.
+Whilst the projects will seek to include specific work plans, other works will be considered when opportunities for improvement arise.

-The first project we are looking to take forward focuses on the River Frome catchment in Stroud District.
+The first project we are taking forward focuses on the River Frome catchment in Stroud District.
 A range of organisations have come together and developed a vision for how we think the Frome should look as well as detailing some specific objectives we would like to see realised by 2030.
-We fully appreciate that the River Frome and its adjoining habitats belongs to all the individuals and communities who rely on it for work, rest and play and equally the wildlife that calls it home.
+We fully appreciate that the River Frome and its adjoining habitats belongs to all the individuals and communities who rely on it for work, rest, and play, and equally the wildlife that calls it home.

-Consultation on the Vision and Strategic Action Plan
+You can find the Wilder Frome Vision and Strategic Action Plan below.